feluxe/address-bar-jump-fix/README.md

 Prevent elements from jumping if the mobile browser address bar appears/disappears.
-See this Stackoverflow question for a detailed explanation: http://stackoverflow.com/questions/24944925/background-image-jumps-when-address-bar-hides-ios-android-mobile-chrome
+See this Stackoverflow question for a detailed explanation:

+http://stackoverflow.com/questions/24944925/background-image-jumps-when-address-bar-hides-ios-android-mobile-chrome

-###What this script does: (simplified)
+###What it does: (simplified)
 * When the user starts scrolling save the initial height of each item that has a certain data-attribute. (data-jump-fix='true')
 * While the user is scrolling and the viewport is resizing: do not change heights of selected elements, instead continue to use initial heights.

 ###Requirements

-the code is written in ES6/ES2015.
-Use 'Babel' or similar and compile it to ES5 if you want broad browser support.
+The code is written in ES6/ES2015.
+Use 'Babel' or similar to compile it to ES5 if you want broad browser support.

 ###Usage: